 $184,928,542

-Moulin Rouge! is the electrifying finale to Baz Luhrmann’s renowned Red Curtain Trilogy, set in the vibrant Montmartre district of Paris at the legendary Moulin Rouge cabaret.
+Moulin Rouge! serves as the exhilarating finale to Baz Luhrmann’s esteemed Red Curtain Trilogy, unfolding within the vibrant Montmartre district at the famed Moulin Rouge cabaret in Paris.

-Directed, co-written, and co-produced by Luhrmann, the film earned widespread acclaim for its dazzling music, direction, performances, visual style, and elaborate costumes.
+Directed, co-written, and co-produced by Luhrmann, the film has been widely praised for its spellbinding music, visionary direction, dynamic performances, opulent visuals, and ornate costumes.

-The story follows Christian, a hopeful Bohemian poet who arrives in Paris with dreams of artistic success.
-He soon finds himself involved in staging a play at Moulin Rouge, embracing the world of the cabaret as a playwright.
+The plot centers on Christian, an aspiring Bohemian poet, who arrives in Paris with ambitions of creative glory.
+Drawn into Parisian nightlife, he finds himself writing for a show at the Moulin Rouge, immersing in the thrilling world of the cabaret as a playwright.

 Drama